K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 6. Elevate the organization's trust in data

-7. Future-proof their data architectures (data mesh architecture / data fabric architecture / data hub architecture)
+7. Future-proof data architectures (data mesh architecture / data fabric architecture / data hub architecture)

 Data as a Product and the Data Delivery Lifecycle